Skip to main content

 "When the squares turn white, tap where the dogs were."

 The participant sees an array of boxes.
-The boxes briefly reveal their contents (dogs, cats, or nothing), then return to their closed state.
+The boxes briefly reveal their contents (dogs, cats, or nothing) for 2 seconds, then return to their closed state.
 The participant must tap the boxes where dogs were hidden.
+No-response rounds are not counted as successes.
 Difficulty adapts based on performance.

 Scoring is based on the number of dogs remembered correctly across trials.